 The names and email addresses of three references (excluding the nominator) who will write letters of recommendation for the candidate.
 The references should submit their letters of recommendation directly to email@example.com

 A brief statement of up to 250 words documenting the eligibility of the candidate according to the above eligibility rules

-The nomination packet and letters of recommendation should be sent to email@example.com by February 15, 2022 (now closed).
+The nomination packet and letters of recommendation should be sent to firstname.lastname@example.org by February 15, 2023.

-The current committee of the Jochen Liedtke Award is comprised by:
+The current Jochen Liedtke Award Committee members are:

 The selection committee chooses the recipient based on demonstrated contributions that have had impact and are creative and innovative, along with demonstrated promise for making lasting and fundamental contributions to the field.
 Contributions may be academic publications, industrial accomplishments, and/or high-impact systems software artefacts.
 Participation in EuroSys and in the European research community is an additional consideration.